gosang/gosang.github.io/content/posts/dotnet/implementing-range-based-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 - **Limit Page Size**: Set reasonable page size limits to avoid overwhelming the server.
 - **Handle Edge Cases**: Ensure robust handling when reaching the last page.
 - **Cache Results**: Consider caching frequently accessed data for further optimization.

+# Conclusion

+Range-Based Pagination offers a highly efficient way to retrieve large datasets while maintaining performance and consistency.
+By leveraging indexed queries and continuation tokens, it eliminates the inefficiencies of offset-based pagination.
+However, it requires careful implementation, particularly in sorting and token management.

+For large-scale applications and real-time data feeds, range-based pagination is the preferred choice, ensuring smooth data retrieval and seamless user experience.